Courses and Schedule

 Application & Eligibility

-The SHAPE application will open on December 15th!
+The SHAPE application is now open!
 Current high school students are eligible to apply.

 dollar icon